Middle Mongol: Voice

 In both of these examples, the verb stems to which the passive subject is suffixed are intransitive.
 Passive suffixes get suffixed to phrases, not verbal stems, e.g.:

 In modern Mongolian, neither the passivization of ir- nor the suffixing of passive suffixes to phrases are possible, so the modern translation of §200 runs:

 Next to the passive, there is also a causative that is, however, less notable.
 Subjects of intransitive verbs of clauses that are causativized get accusative marking (as in §79), while former subjects of transitive verbs get marked with dative or instrumental case (as in §188 and §31).
-In contrast to the passive suffix, the causative suffix doesn't attach to a phrase, but to single verbs (as long as they denote different actions):
+In contrast to the passive suffix, the causative suffix does not attach to a phrase, but to single verbs (as long as they denote different actions):

 Next to these morphemes, Middle Mongol also had suffixes to express reciprocal and cooperative meaning, namely -ldu- ~ -lda- and -lča-.
-On the other hand, while the plurative/distributive -čaγa- is common to modern Mongolic languages, it is not attested in Middle Mongol.
+While the plurative/distributive -čaγa- is common to modern Mongolic languages, it is not attested in Middle Mongol.